joegluntz/majel/README.md

 Special thanks to my discord rp group.

-- Michael D.
+- Michael D. and the crew of U.S.S.
+Pioneer
-- Daniel Z.
-- Danyal
-- Euan
-- Adam
-- Simon B.
-- Kyle